obsidian-tasks-group/obsidian-tasks/resources/sample_vaults/Tasks-Demo/Manual Testing/Smoke Testing the Tasks Plugin.md

     7. **Check** that values you entered in the modal have been copied in to the list item above
     8. **Check** that the `#task` tag has been added to the start of the task
 - [ ] #task **check**: Checked all above steps for **creating a task via the modal** worked

+---

+## Check the plugin starts OK with no `data.json` settings file

+- Preparation
+  - Go to Settings -> Community plugins -> Installed plugins -> click on the folder icon to **Open plugins folder**
+  - Quit Obsidian
+  - Open the `obsidian-tasks-plugin` folder
+  - Delete `data.json`
+- Test
+  - Restart obsidian
+  - Go to Settings
+  - Check that `Tasks` is shown in the list of **Community plugins**
+  - View -> Toggle Developer Tools
+  - Open the console
+  - Confirm that there are no red messages mentioning Tasks
+- [ ] #task **check**: Checked that Tasks works correctly when **there is no `data.json` present**